fm-mf/iscweb/README.md

 ### Linux

 1. Install and configure Apache + MySQL + PHP (see [this guide][do-setup-lamp-20.04] for Ubuntu 20.04 instructions)
+	- After step 3, when finished installing PHP, install the following PHP extensions:
+		`mbstring`,
+		`xml`,
+		`gd`,
+		`zip`,
+		`gmp`

+			sudo apt install php-{mbstring,xml,gd,zip,gmp}

+	- Skip steps 4 and 5
-	- In step 6 when creating a user and a database, use `isc` for the database name, user name and password
+	- In step 6, when creating a user and a database, use `isc` for the database name, user name and password
+		- You do not have to create any tables or insert any data

 2. Then install:
 	- [Git][git]